Meet our new faculty members

 Danny Peltier, Manager of Jane and John Justin Institute for Mind Health

 Danny joined the Justin Institute from Outpatient Psychiatry.
 He’s worked in various other roles throughout Cook Children’s over the past 11 years, including Child Life, Emergency Department, Neighborhood Health Centers, Urology and Psychiatry.
 Danny grew up as a patient of Warren Marks, M.D., in Neurology, where he received treatment for cerebral palsy.
-However, after his children were born, Dr. Marks helped discover that Danny and his children actually have hereditary spastic paraplegia (SPG3A).
+However, after Danny's children were born, Dr. Marks helped discover that Danny and his children actually have hereditary spastic paraplegia (SPG3A).
 In his free time, Danny coaches and plays wheelchair basketball and football with his children.

 Psychiatry